-One-handed driving nuances: There’s more than meets the eye
+Distracted driving nuances: There’s more than meets the eye

 One-handed driving could be associated with distracted driving, as guiding with only one hand is a sign that other things could be happening, such as texting or trying to get a task done on the way to work/school.
 It could also mean that the person is simply not with both hands on the steering wheel for personal reasons, like thinking it’s not necessary in some regions, like highways or traffic inside the city.
-Now, drivers in South Carolina will have to stop.
+Now, drivers in South Carolina will have to put their phones down.

 Thousands of crashes happen every year: Distracted driving must end